 - Upcoming and anticipated changes in your area of expertise: potential new laws and regulations that could affect your clients, etc.

-- Any news stories that intersect with your practice area: celebrity divorces for family lawyers, storms for insurance lawyers, sexual harassment lawsuits for employment lawyers.
-It never ends.
+- Any news stories that intersect with your practice area: celebrity divorces for family lawyers, changes in trade secret law for IP lawyers, etc.

-- FAQs: OK, so there’s no big news, or you don’t have time to research new laws, etc. Ask yourself, “What are the five most common questions I get from clients?”
-That’s five blog posts right there.
-These are any questions that give you a chance to remind readers of standard advice clients can’t hear enough of: know what your employment contract says, what to negotiate with your insurance provider up-front, what to do before you get a divorce, etc.
+- Anything that gives you a chance to remind readers of standard advice clients can’t hear enough of: know what your employment contract says, what to negotiate with your insurance provider up-front, etc.

 Anything that demonstrates your expertise in your practice area but that isn’t blatantly self-promotional is fodder for your blog.
 Find a few perennial topics, a few things you feel strongly about, and don’t overthink it.

 “What’s common sense to you,” I tell them, “is probably fresh news to the people who hire you.”